106210049/AMBA-AHB/AHB/README.md

 # RTL Design for AMBA AHB

-***Note:*** This design 's just support Single Transfer and Burst with INCR, INCR4, INCR8 and INCR16 transfer
+***Note:*** This design are just support for Single Transfer and Burst with INCR, INCR4, INCR8 and INCR16 transfer